corrados/edrumulus/algorithm/README.md

 This effect is amplified if the upper cut-off frequency of the band-pass filter is lowered.
 It has shown that a good compromise is to use a pass-band range of 40 Hz to 400 Hz.

+#### Pre-scan time

+Caused by the three peaks of the band-pass filtered signal as described in the last section, it can happen that the second peak (the middle peak) is higher than the first peak.
+If a buzz-roll is played and the time distance between strikes is short, the retrigger cancellation can lead to the fact that the second peak is above the detection threshold and the first peak is not.
+This could lead to the problem that the very first/main peak is not inside the scan time period.
+To overcome this problem, we introduce a so called pre-scan time where we store the ADC signal in a FIFO and search in a time period right before the scan time for a possible first/main peak.
+This is marked by the yellow bar in the above plot which shows the three peaks of the band-pass filtered signal (The red bar is the scan time and the blue bar is the mask time).

 ### Retrigger cancellation